 I remember reading a story about a very rude customer, who was abusing the staff.
 When she calmed down, she apologised that she was having a really bad day.
 The clerk replied, “Just because you had a bad day why should I suffer?”
 This story is always close to me.
 The clerk is right.
 I have no right to abuse another person because I am having a bad day.

-Abraham, had every excuse to lose his temper, but he doesn’t.
+Abraham had every excuse to lose his temper, but he didn’t.
 He behaves in a way that is respectful at all times.
 What a lesson and one that I try to live by.
 As we mature, there is an expectation that we will act in a manner befitting our station in life.
-To be in control of ones emotions when all the buttons are being pushed, and maintaining our calm.
+To be in control of one’s emotions when all the buttons are being pushed, and maintaining our calm.
 That is a sign of greatness.

 So you have a bad day.
 Okay.
 How will you respond?
-For your response will be what people will remember, long after the stress has receded.
+Your response will be what people will remember, long after the stress has receded.